5 Mistakes New ESL Teachers ALWAYS Make

 Many new teachers treat the lesson plan like a script.
 They feel they must follow every stage exactly as written.

-The problem is that real classrooms are unpredictable.
-An activity that works brilliantly with one group may completely fail with another group of the same age and level.
+Real classrooms are not that predictable.
+A warm-up activity might work brilliantly with one group of teenagers and completely fail with another group of the same age and level.

 That is normal.